maattdiy/MegaRelay/.pio/libdeps/megaatmega2560/MQTT/README.md

 void messageReceived(String &topic, String &payload) {
   Serial.println("incoming: " + topic + " - " + payload);

+  // Note: Do not use the client in the callback to publish, subscribe or
+  // unsubscribe as it may cause deadlocks when other things arrive while
+  // sending and receiving acknowledgments.
+Instead, change a global variable,
+  // or push to a queue and handle it in the loop after calling `client.loop()`.
 }

 void setup() {
   Serial.begin(115200);
   WiFi.begin(ssid, pass);

-  // Note: Local domain names (e.g. "Computer.local" on OSX) are not supported by Arduino.
+  // Note: Local domain names (e.g. "Computer.local" on OSX) are not supported
-  // You need to set the IP address directly. client.begin("broker.shiftr.io", net);
+  // by Arduino.
+You need to set the IP address directly. client.begin("public.cloud.shiftr.io", net);
   client.onMessage(messageReceived);

   connect();